nycda-wdi-jared/react/react-routing/README.md

 # Example React App

+<h2> Routing </h2>

+* As you see in the routes.js file, all of the front-end/ui routing is done from the client side
+* This is where you define your routes that people will be able view and direct through the website
+* The back-end routes are merely for sending and receiving data.
+We will get to that soon.

+<h2> Installation </h2>

 1. Look at how the dots connect through the folder structure
 2. You see how we use ```import``` instead of ```require```, that's babel at work
 	* https://babeljs.io/